axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/modifying-messages/rewrite-set-severity/_index.md

 {{% alert title="Note" color="info" %}}

-If the parameter value is not a valid parameter value, the function ignores it and sends a debug message, but the {{% param "product.name" %}} ({{% param "product.abbrev" %}}) application still sends the message.
+If the parameter value is not a valid parameter value, the function ignores it and sends a debug message, but the {{% param "product.name" %}} application still sends the message.

 {{% /alert %}}